Year 6

 RE

-This half term topic is Ascension and Pentecost.
+This half term's topic is 'Who was Jesus?'

 Key Questions: